golioth/docs/docs/services/5-lightdb-stream/1-get-started.md

   - Query data using the REST API to show positions on a map.

 :::note
-For bidirectional communication and real time state, we recommend using Light DB.
+For bidirectional communication and real time state, we recommend using LightDB.
 :::